Shortest LCD embeddings of binary, ternary and quaternary linear codes: Abstract

 \section{Abstract}

-In the recent years, there has been active research on self-orthogonal embeddings of linear codes since they yielded some optimal self-orthogonal codes.
+In recent years, there has been active research on self-orthogonal embeddings of linear codes since they have yielded some optimal self-orthogonal codes.
 LCD codes have a trivial hull so they are counterparts of self-orthogonal codes.
-So it is a natural question whether one can embed linear codes into optimal LCD codes.
+It is therefore a natural question whether one can embed linear codes into distance-optimal LCD codes.
 To answer it, we first determine the number of columns to be added to a generator matrix of a linear code in order to embed the given code into an LCD code.
 Then we characterize all possible forms of shortest LCD embeddings of a linear code.
-As examples, we start from binary and ternary Hamming codes of small lengths and obtain optimal LCD codes with minimum distance 4.
-Furthermore, we find new ternary LCD codes with parameters including $[23, 4, 14]$, $[23, 5, 12]$, $[24, 6, 12]$, and $[25, 5, 14]$ and a new quaternary LCD $[21, 10, 8]$ code, each of which has minimum distance one greater than those of known codes.
-This shows that our shortest LCD embedding method is useful in finding optimal LCD codes over various fields.
+Using the shortest LCD embedding method, we find new ternary LCD codes with parameters including $[23, 4, 14]$, $[23, 5, 12]$, $[24, 6, 12]$, and $[25, 5, 14]$ and a new quaternary LCD $[21, 10, 8]$ code, each of which has minimum distance one greater than those of the known codes.
+This shows that our shortest LCD embedding method is useful in finding distance-optimal LCD codes over various fields.

 \textbf{Keywords:} LCD codes, Hermitian inner product, optimal LCD codes, embedding codes